marilirulita/linter-ruby/README.md

 ### Unexpected or missed square bracket

->**It checks if there is necessary to add or remove a square bracket in a specific line of code**
+>**It checks if it is necessary to add or remove a square bracket in a specific line of code**

 **Example of Bad code**